Guide to Visiting Sliding Rock Falls Near Brevard

 sliding rock falls

-Sliding Rock is open all year round during daylight hours from 10:00 to 20:00 for visitors hoping to bask in its beauty.
-It really should only be used for sliding in season, which is from early May to early October.
+Sliding Rock is open all year round during daylight hours from 9:00 am to 6:00 pm for visitors hoping to bask in its beauty.
+It really should only be used for sliding in season, which is from early Memorial Day to early Labor Day.

-This is when all the lifeguards are on duty, as well as through the weekends until November (Lifeguards are present everyday May 2-September 15).
+This is when all the lifeguards are on duty, as well.
 Otherwise, the facilities are all closed, and it’s deemed an “enjoy at your own risk” attraction.

 Sliding Rock Falls costs $5.00 to enter (cash or card accepted) in the high seasons and is free in the offseason.
 Be aware that Sliding Rock Falls can close depending on weather conditions such as thunderstorms or especially high waters.
 No reservations or advance tickets are available, so just show up and try your luck.

-*2023: The area is open 365 days a year, weather and water levels permitting, but only has restrooms available seven days a week April 30-October 9, then weekends only October 15-30
+*2024: The area is open 365 days a year, weather and water levels permitting, but only has restrooms available during peak season (Memorial Day through Labor Day).

 Parking Information for Sliding Rock Falls